 A spiral dive is generally caused by over-banking.

 If the angle of bank is permitted to increase, insufficient vertical component of lift will be produced, and the aeroplane will descend.
 The natural tendency is to attempt to pitch the nose up by increasing backpressure.
-Because of the high angle of bank, this tightens the turn and increases the rate of descent.
+Because of the high angle of bank, this tightens the turn, increases the rate of descent, and may lead to a stall.

 The symptoms of a spiral dive are a high angle of bank, rapidly increasing airspeed and increasing G.